bodaro/riveroad/york/important.md

 * No smoking
 * Report damamge immediately
-* Put garbage in the garage (not in the neighbor's _bear box_).
-Pick up all garbage.
-Don't leave your garbage from home here.
 * Garbage is collected Tuesday morning
 * No noise after midnight
-* No shoes in the house or on the interior stairs (especially wet shoes and boots)
 * Do not smoke on the property
-* Make sure _all_ of your guests are aware of these items and the _Rules_ page.

 ##### Operations